 REG 02.40.01 Membership in the Graduate Faculty

 RUL 02.41.01 Credentials Required for Teaching Graduate Courses

-REG 05.55.02 Hiring Procedures for Faculty and EPA Personnel
+REG 05.55.02 Hiring Procedures for Faculty and EHRA Personnel

 POL 05.20.01 Appointment, Reappointment, Promotion and Permanent Tenure